Be Like Mike: Background

 With new competitors wanting Gatorade's market share, and a higher marketing budget – yet being unable to reuse their previous work – Quaker needed a new advertising campaign.
 They were interested in the emerging trend of using athletes to market their product: between 1983 and 1987, athlete endorsement earnings quadrupled to $500 million per year.
 However, this was new territory for Quaker.
 The company had not included an athlete spokesperson in their American Gatorade promotions before, and had only used tennis players Jennifer Capriati and Ivan Lendl to market the drink overseas.

 Bill Schmidt, a Gatorade sports marketing director, was interested in enlisting Jordan to be a spokesperson for their brand.
 The basketball player won his second Most Valuable Player award for the 1990–91 NBA season, and would go on to help the Chicago Bulls win their first championship in June 1991.
-Jordan also had many sponsorship deals with other companies like Nike, General Mills, and McDonald's, making him an attractive prospect for a sponsorship deal.
+Jordan also had many sponsorship deals with other companies like Nike, General Mills, and McDonald's, making him an attractive prospect for Gatorade.
 Quaker had previously made an attempt to convince Jordan to be their Gatorade spokesperson in 1985, but did not have the budget to do so at the time.
-He ended up signing a deal with Coca-Cola the same year.
+He ended up signing an agreement to represent Coca-Cola the same year.

 In February 1991 however, Schmidt met with Jordan's agent, David Falk, in Charlotte to discuss the possibility of a sponsorship deal.
 After negotiations, they were able to agree on a 10-year, $13.5 million Gatorade sponsorship for Jordan, who was under contract with Coca-Cola until July 31 of that year.
 Executives at the Chicago-based Quaker were happy that they were able to sponsor a star athlete who played for the same city.
 However, there were worries about whether the company was straying from their team-oriented values by signing an individual athlete to a sponsorship deal.
 Gatorade executive Cindy Alston recalled, "I think a lot of people were saying, 'We love Michael Jordan at a Chicago-based company,' but there was a lot of angst about getting it right."